 If you plant a tree that needs more chill hours than your climate provides, then it will fail to bear fruit before winter weather rolls back in at the end of the growing season.
 If you plant an apple tree in a climate that provides more chill hours than needed, your tree should still grow and produce fruit as expected, and it may even hold onto its leaves for longer than other deciduous trees in the area.

-The University of Maryland analyzed the average number of chill hours based on location in the United States, and that data was made into a map that growers should consult to learn what number of hours their location can support.
+The average number of chill hours based on location in the United States varies so check out a chill hours map to learn what number of hours your location can support.
 Be sure to compare that to the number of chill hours required by the apple tree you are thinking of planting.

 Chill Requirements for Popular Apple Varieties